-This morning we hopped on again on a train to Vienna.
-We were smarter then as we knew already how to find the non-reserved seats.
-I have prepared Alyssa’s books and colour pencils so she can make herself busy while we catch on with sleeping in the train lol.
-We also brought food with us so Alyssa doesn’t get cranky if she got hungry.
+This morning we hopped on the train to Vienna.
+This time we knew how to find the non-reserved seats.
+I have prepared Alyssa’s books and color pencils so she can make herself busy while we catch on with sleeping in the train lol.
+We also brought food with us so Alyssa didn’t get cranky if she got hungry.

 Our Hotel in Vienna is also located in front of the train station and there is also various restaurants inside the train station.
 Sari was not feeling well so we used the afternoon to sleep in and only went out in the evening to meet Ebke for dinner in Stephanplatz.

 The Stephansplatz is a square at the geographical centre of Vienna.
 It is named after its most prominent building, the Stephansdom, Vienna’s cathedral and one of the tallest churches in the world.

 We hang out in one of the outdoor cafe and as it got dark we walked to find a Asian Restaurant to have dinner

 We headed to Naschmarkt first thing in the morning for breakfast and bought all kind of olives and truffle cheese for snack to go before meeting Ebke in front of Albertina museum.

 The Naschmarkt is Vienna’s most popular market.
 Located at the Wienzeile over the Vienna River, it is about 1.5 kilometres (0.93 mi) long.
 Nowadays, people can buy fresh fruit and vegetables from around the world, exotic herbs, cheese, baked goods and seafood.
 There are also many small restaurants which offer e.g. sushi, kebab, seafood, traditional Viennese food and stalls which offer clothes and accessories.